 that is now defined on $X\times Y$, the space of pairs of densities and paramagnetic currents.
 The notation $\hat\Gamma\mapsto(\rho,\jp)$ means that in the variation all density matrices that map to a given one-particle density $\rho$ and paramagnetic current $\jp$ are considered.
 We then have

-One immediately sees that the density now additionally couples to $\tfrac{1}{2}\aa^2$ which means the resulting energy functional is also not concave in $\aa$.
-This can easily be repaired by substituting $u=v+\tfrac{1}{2}\aa^2$ which also makes the energy functional jointly concave in $u$ and $\aa$.
-Yet note that this construction requires $\aa^2\in X^*$, the space of potentials, which only holds when the spaces $X$ and $Y$ have a special compatibility property~\cite{CDFT-paper}.
+One immediately sees that the density now additionally couples to $\tfrac{1}{2}\aa^2$, which means that the resulting energy functional is also not concave in $\aa$.
+This can easily be repaired by substituting $u=v+\tfrac{1}{2}\aa^2$, which makes the energy functional jointly concave in $u$ and $\aa$.
+But note that this construction requires $\aa^2\in X^*$, the space of potentials, which only holds when the spaces $X$ and $Y$ have a special compatibility property~\cite{CDFT-paper}.

 Without requiring joint concavity, the energy functional for Maxwell--Schrödinger DFT is defined as

 Here and in the following, we exactly follow the notation of \citet{tellgren2018-MDFT} in order to allow for direct comparison.
 The stationarity condition for this energy functional then gives the Schrödinger equation with Hamiltonian $\hat H_{v,\aalpha+\AA}$ coupled to the Poisson equations for all components of the induced field $\aalpha\in Y^*$,